How to Obtain a White Card in Australia: A State-by-State Guide

 Victoria (VIC)

-• Training Format: In Victoria, all White Card training must be completed in person — online-only courses are not accepted by WorkSafe Victoria.
+• Training Format: In Victoria, all White Card training must be completed in person.
+Online-only courses are not accepted by WorkSafe Victoria.
 This in-person training is essential for covering practical safety protocols, risk assessments, and the correct use of personal protective equipment (PPE).
-White card training raining must be conducted by an Registered Training Organisation recognised by WorkSafe VIC.

 • Requirements: To enrol, you must provide valid identification and attend the training at an approved RTO.
 Practical assessments are a core component of the course.